-What happens to a resolution when it is submitted?
+What happens to a resolution after it is submitted?

 - Each resolution is assigned to a reference committee.
 At the publicized time, the committee hears testimony on its resolutions.
-The author of the resolution is allowed to testify first if he/she wants to.
-Then anyone with an interest in the resolution being discussed may offer input.
+The author of the resolution being discussed is given an opportunity to testify first.
+Following this testimony, anyone with an interest in the resolution may offer input.

-What happens to resolutions that are adopted by the resident and student congresses?
+What happens to resolutions that are adopted by the NCFMR/NCSM?

-- Following the National Conference, the Commission on Education (COE) reviews all resolutions adopted by NCFMR/NCSM.
-The purpose is to identify resolutions to be directed to the Congress of Delegates, which convenes in late September/early October.
-The COE also makes recommendations about referral of the remainder of the NCFMR/NCSM resolutions to the appropriate bodies (e.g., Board of Directors, commissions).
-The Board Chair reviews these recommendations.
+- Following the National Conference, the Commission on Education (COE) reviews all resolutions adopted by the NCFMR and the NCSM.
+This review identifies resolutions to be directed to the Congress of Delegates, which convenes in late September/early October.
+The COE also makes recommendations for referral of other resolutions adopted by the NCFMR and the NCSM to the appropriate bodies (e.g., AAFP Board of Directors, AAFP commissions).
+The chair of the AAFP Board of Directors reviews the COE’s recommendations.
 Once the recommendations are approved, the resolutions are distributed to the appropriate bodies for consideration.

-- The vast majority of resolutions are referred to commissions.
-Resolutions may be dealt with through online discussions or held until the commissions meet in February and June in Kansas City.
-To access information on the status of the resolutions acted upon by the resident and student congresses in 2013, go to http://www.aafp.org/nc.
+- Most resolutions are referred to AAFP commissions.
+Resolutions may be considered through online discussions, or they may be held until the commissions meet in person in February and June in Kansas City, MO.
+Information on the status of the resolutions acted upon by the NCFMR/NCSM is available on AAFP.org.